 powered steam pumps took up the task, to the chagrin of rioting residents.
 Diesel followed coal, and today 286

 electric pumping stations help to maintain what is now one of Britain's most important agricultural regions.

 Of course, there is a new movement to restore the natural ecology of the Fens, in some small pieces, anyway.
 One

 such effort is The Great Fen Project.

 Once again, I fail to meet my expectations for the day, whiling away a foggy morning in Ely's Caffe Nero.
 I want to get some sense of the Fens, at least, and when I finally get away, I zigzag northwestward through the towns of Littleport and March.
 Along the way, I stop at Bedlam Bridge, over the Sixteen Foot Drain, one of the many channels cut to drain the land.
 I'm hoping to capture some essence of the Fens photographically, but it's not easy to find a visual hook in such a flat landscape.
 I'm just not up to the challenge today; I haven't given myself enough time for a fair shot.
 Add the Fens to the long list of places that need a longer and more leisurely return visit.

 By the time I get to Boston, the sky has cleared, and it's sunny and warm.
 There's some heavy construction going on in the market square, inhibiting photo ops, but on the whole it seems a charming place.
 I take a look at Central Park (now that's not right, is it?), and shop for a Swiss army knife in an outdoor store.
 I dropped mine into an outer pocket of my large bag before flying, as I always do; evidently someone from airport security was afraid I might terrorize the baggage carousels at Birmingham with my tiny scissors.
-I'm all for security, but this sort of illogically overzealous vigilance is really starting to annoy me.
+Or maybe he just stole it.